With 37.75 million Filipinos currently using e-commerce platforms, there is no better time than now to start an online business in the Philippines.

 - Register as an employer with the Social Security System (SSS) if you’re going to hire people

-Prepare all your documents and check out this guide to business registration in the Philippines.
+Prepare all your documents.
+For a step-by-step guide, check out our primer on business registration in the Philippines.

 Establish your business’ online presence and marketing